oroinc/documentation/user_guide/marketing_list.rst

 .. note::

-   Please note that if the same record is a part of different marketing lists, its data from other marketing lists will not effect the TOTAL CONTACTED and LAST CONTACTED values.
+   Please note that if the same record is a part of different marketing lists, its data from other marketing lists will not affect the TOTAL CONTACTED and LAST CONTACTED values.

 - "SUBSCRIBED" column: Initially all the users in the list are subscribed (the column value is "Yes").
 If following one of the :ref:`Email campaigns <user-guide-email-campaigns>` using the marketing list, a user has